widderslainte/guisarmes/06_equipment_money/equipment_basics.md

 | Helmet, Sallet         |    25 |   10 |  +1 |              |              |              |            | +2 Save    |
 | Skullcap, Metal        |     5 |   10 |   - |              |              |              |            | +1 Save    |

-#### Armor Descriptions
-* Breast & Back - pair of steel plates worn over the chest, often with a soft leather garment underneath.
-The back plate is typically excluded by cavalry.
-* Brigandine - long coat of leather bands, each studded and embedded with steel plates.
-* Buff Coat - heavy coat of quilted cloth, often in multiple layers.
-* Codpiece, mundane
-* Cloak - heavy cloth garment of wool, cotton or other material, used hung over offhand arm as shield and for weapon entanglment.
-* Furs - soft leather or hide coat, tunic, or jacket padded with heavy furs for warmth, treat as padded armour.
-* Helmets -  _Description pending -
-* Hides, Regional
-  * Hide, Zhouna - stripes of the hide of zhounas, the reptilian riding beasts of the Mindat.
-* Leather, Cuir Bouilli
-* Maile, Hauberk - long sleeved, ankle length coat and skirt of steel rings, linked in one to four pattern.
-* Maile, Plated - also, half plate.
-Heavy steel plates being riveted to a backing made of chain and leather.
-Laminated and made into coat with skirt, with greaves, pauldroons, and coverings for other extremities.
-* Maile, Shirt - short sleeved, hip length coat of steel rings, linked in one to four pattern.
-* Pitch Jacket - a cheap or expeditious form of cuir bouilli, this a coat or jackets of cotton or wool soaked repeated in pitch.
-* Shields - a variety of shapes and sizes, made of wood (often covered with leather or hide) or metal.
-Large, Small, Small wooden
-* Studded Leather - soft leather, usually with a cuir bouilli breastplate, closely studded with steel rivets.

 ### Weapons